Accreditation

 image containing Newton's patent number

-Newton Security manufactures two types of T-DAR anti-tailgating and, anti-piggybacking security systems:
+Newton Security manufactures two types of T-DAR based anti-tailgating and, anti-piggybacking security products:

-• Single or double doors, including swinging, sliding and folding
+• Door Products that control single or double doors, including swinging, sliding and folding

-• Mantraps with one or more entrance doors and one or more exit doors fitted with interconnected electromechanical locks.
+• Mantrap & Lobby Products with one or more entrance doors and one or more exit doors fitted with interconnected electromechanical locks.

 Integration Scope

-The T-DAR system is specifically designed as a stand alone system with easy integration to access control systems.
-It requires only a single digital signal, typically a dry contact, from the access control system to communicate authorization of a person to the T-DAR system.
+T-DAR systems are specifically designed to stand alone, with no outside monitoring required and they feature easy integration with existing access control systems.
+A system requires only a single digital signal, typically a dry contact, from the access control system to communicate authorization of a person to the T-DAR system.

 • The T-DAR outputs are also dry contacts, with up to six outputs (dry contacts) for alarms and warnings.